Artist: Henri Chapu

 Location: Rose Library, 4th floor; Carrier Library, 1st and 2nd floor

-Little Gallery Underground
+The little Gallery Underground

 Artist: Local artists both within and without the JMU community